 In addition, it is worthwhile to discuss the formation of a thermal pump through an opening (typically a window) on the wall of a burning compartment.
 This results from the buoyancy differences between the hot combustion products and the ambient air outside.
 This difference provides a positive means of furnishing fresh air to the combustion and discharges flames and combustible products through the opening.
 This contributes to the exposure severity and, as it is understood, any type of fresh air supply to the room and ventilation would contribute to the exposure severity.
 Several other factors that affect the exposure severity are discussed in the NFPA Fire Protection Handbook , Chapter 3.

 Based on the above discussions, common means to protect adjacent properties from fire spread include; providing adequate separation distances, limiting combustible construction of the building where considerable combustible contents are contained within the building, limiting openings in the façade of the building where sufficient separation distance cannot be maintained, providing sprinkler protection, etc. Further details on the various means of protection of adjacent buildings from fire are provided in NFPA 80A and applicable building codes.

-PLC Fire Safety Solutions has utilized domestic and international codes over the years in helping our clients identify the required exposure protection and formulating alternative compliances in achieving the intended objectives of the codes and standards where a direct compliance to the requirement is not feasible.
-PLC Fire Safety Solutions has methods that allow us to quickly determine the required spatial separation distances for various types of construction.
+PLC Fire Safety Engineering (PLC) has utilized domestic and international codes over the years in helping our clients identify the required exposure protection and formulating alternative compliances in achieving the intended objectives of the codes and standards where a direct compliance to the requirement is not feasible.
+PLC has methods that allow us to quickly determine the required spatial separation distances for various types of construction.
 Please contact us should you require help with exposure protection for your building.

 – NFPA 80A-2010, Protection of Buildings from Exterior Fire Exposures.